poiyomi/PoiyomiDocs/docs/vertex-options/basics.md

 ### World Translation

-Options for world translation in response to AudioLink.
+Options for world translation in response to Audio Link.

 #### Band